arikan/valtz/README.md

 ![Valtz Smart Contract Overview Image](notes/valtz-smart-contract-diagram.png)

 The Valtz protocol operates as a smart contract, streamlining how chains and validators commit to long-term validation.
-Here’s how it works:
+Here's how it works:

 1. A chain team creates a pool by depositing some of their staking tokens as rewards.
-They also define terms such as the required duration for validation, start and end times, and the reward rates for validators’ commitments.
+They also define terms such as the required duration for validation, start and end times, and the reward rates for validators' commitments.

-2. Users who hold the chain’s native tokens—whether from an airdrop or the market—can deposit these tokens into the pool.
+2. Users who hold the chain's native tokens—whether from an airdrop or the market—can deposit these tokens into the pool.
 In return, they mint a futures token for that chain.

 3. Users can trade these futures tokens on the open market, which enables price discovery and hedging risks.